 Karen has spent many hours in the company of all creatures great and small and aims for her love of the natural world to show through in her work.
 A piece of art may even trigger a memory of a special wildlife encounter you have had.

-Eagles are a particular passion.
-From 2014 to 2017 Karen volunteered with the RSPB, helping to keep watch over a pair of White-tailed Eagles, and continues to help whenever required.
+From 2014 to 2017, Karen volunteered with the RSPB, helping to keep watch over a pair of White-tailed Eagles, and continues to help when required.
 A selection of her artwork was on display at the RSPB Sea Eagle Festival in 2017, celebrating 10 years since the East of Scotland reintroduction.

 Interested in a Pet Portrait Commission?